 Leading the discussion on ethics and regulatory frameworks, Bibek Debroy, Chairperson of the Economic Advisory Council to the Prime Minister, counseled humility for humanity.
 “Whenever we talk about ethics, we are talking about laws.
 Who framed these laws, and do robots understand these laws?
 In our arrogance, we tend to assume that we have the right to frame these laws and that #AI will automatically accept them.”

-On whether AI will take over human jobs, he further emphasized: “I think the labor-capital choice is a function of relative prices.
+He further emphasized whether AI will take over human jobs: “I think the labor-capital choice is a function of relative prices.
 In a country like India, the relative price of AI will always be higher than the relative price of labor because AI is capital-intensive because AI is technology-intensive.
 So, in a limited sense, there are some segments where AI can generally substitute for labor, but the labor-capital choice is a relative one.”